For most people, the Amazon Prime vs. Walmart’s free two-day shipping isn’t much of a debate.

 It’s not just free two-day shipping – there’s the streaming video, cloud storage, family privileges, Kindle discounts and the added perk of getting same day or 1-hour delivery in some cities.

-On the flip side, Walmart’s ShippingPass program offers free two-day shipping for only $49.
-Saving $50 a year is pretty attractive for people who make most of their purchases online and aren’t interested in streaming video or cloud storage.
+On the flip side, Walmart’s two-day shipping is free for pre-tax purchases of $35 or more.
+Getting free shipping from a huge retailer is a nice perk for people who make most of their purchases online and aren’t interested in streaming video or cloud storage.

-Those surface-level perks aren’t enough to sway websites from hailing Amazon as the superior choice, though:
+Those surface-level perks aren’t enough to sway websites or consumers from hailing Amazon as the superior choice, though.

 We’ll be the first to admit to you that Amazon Prime is the superior all-around membership, but we’re most concerned about shipping and pricing because that’s probably what you’re most concerned about as Christmas Day draws near.